 - Start Date and Time of the data sanitization process

-It is important to ensure that the tool or device that you use to eradicate data provides a certificate of media sanitization with accurate information.
-We recommend using BitRaser data erasure software as it is tested and approved by NIST and provides all details as required for the CoD.
+Ensure that the tool or device used to erase sensitive data provides a 'Certificate of Sanitization' with accurate information.
+We recommend using BitRaser data erasure software that is tested and approved by NIST, Common Criteria, ADISA, and other bodies globally & provides all details as required for the Certificate of Destruction (CoD).

-BitRaser Drive Erasure Software Generates Tamper-Proof Certificate with the following key components:
+BitRaser Data Erasure Software Generates a Tamper-Proof Certificate with the following key components:

 - A Report ID and Digital Identifier along with software version and report date.